jrsawvel/Perl-ForecastIO/README.md

 > *"The easiest, most advanced, weather API on the web.
 The same API that powers Forecast.io and Dark Sky for iOS can provide accurate short­term and long­term weather predictions to your business, application, or crazy idea."*

-A working example that uses this Perl module can be found at [Toledo Weather](http://toledotalk.com/weather).
+A working example that uses this Perl module can be found at [ToledoWeather.info](http://toledoweather.info).
 This weather Web app uses jQuery mobile on the client side.
 Several Perl scripts execute at different intervals in cron that fetch RSS, custom XML, and HTML files from the National Weather Service to provide the data for display.
-The [forecast.io section](http://toledotalk.com/weather/html/forecastio.html) of this Web app uses a small part of this Perl module.
+The [forecast.io section](http://toledoweather.info/forecastio.html) of this Web app uses a small part of this Perl module.
 Code for the entire Toledo weather Web app exists on GitHub at [ToledoWX](https://github.com/jrsawvel/ToledoWX).